 As described in detail below under the heading "Compensation Discussion and Analysis" beginning on page 35 of this proxy statement, we seek to closely align the interests of our named executive officers with the interests of our stockholders.
 We structure our programs to discourage excessive risk-taking through a balanced use of compensation vehicles and metrics with an overall goal of delivering sustained long-term stockholder value while aligning our executives' interests with those of our stockholders.
 Further, our programs require that a substantial portion of each named executive officer's compensation be contingent on delivering performance results that benefit our stockholders.
 Our compensation programs are designed to reward our named executive officers for the achievement of short-term and long-term strategic and operational goals and the achievement of increased total stockholder return.
-Stockholders should note that, because the advisory vote on executive compensation occurs well after the beginning of the compensation year and because the different elements of our executive compensation programs are designed to operate in an integrated manner and to complement one another, in many cases it may not be appropriate or feasible to change our executive compensation programs in consideration of any one year's advisory vote on executive compensation by the time of the following year's annual meeting of stockholders.
+Stockholders should note that, because the advisory vote on executive compensation occurs well after the beginning of the compensation year and because the different elements of our executive compensation programs are designed to operate in an integrated manner and to complement one another, in many cases it may not be appropriate or feasible to change our executive compensation programs in consideration of any one year's advisory vote on executive compensation programs in consideration of any one year's advisory vote on executive compensation programs in consideration of any one year's advisory vote on executive compensation programs in consideration of any one year's advisory vote on executive compensation programs in consideration of any one year's advisory vote on executive compensation programs in consideration of any one year's advisory vote on executive compensation programs in consideration of any one year's advisory vote on executive compensation by the time of the following year's annual meeting of stockholders.